olahaldorhadi/Bohemian-Recipe/README.md

 Responsive design has been a focus point during the development.
 We started developing the web page in Figma with a focus on design and a great user interface and experience.
 For developing our design further we have taken inspiration from popular recipe pages and focused on simplicity and delicate colours.

-## Technical requirements
+## Technical Requirements

 Bohemian Recipe is based on React and programmed in TypeScript.
 The project is set up with Vite and we have used state managment in the form of apollo local state management.
 We have set up our own database using MongoDB where we use GraphQL to make queries and mutations.
 Regarding our use of components, we have used both self made components in addition to a component from TailwindUI (filterSection).
 We also decided to try something new and implemented the use of TailwindCSS.
 This was a unanimous decision based on the fact that the group wanted to learn more about styling.

-## Development and testing instructions
+## Development and Testing Instructions

 We have used Node.js v20.5+ and npm v10.2.2 and created the project using vite 4.4 where we used the project type React v8.2.0 and Typescript v5.0.2.
 Regarding the backend we utilized GraphQL v16.8.1 and Apollo v3.8.6 Through our prosess we have taken advantage of linting and Prettier.

-## Choices for solutions
+## Choices for Solutions

 We used MongoDB, a popular NoSQL database, as we found the most documentation using this service.
 Furthermore we used GraphQL and Apollo Client, as we found these two to interact beautifully.

-## Testing, development and quality control
+## Testing, Development and Quality control

-We utilized linting and usage of Prettier throughout our second project period.
-We have not prioritized testing in this iteration, however we plan on implementing this in the third and final iteration.
-This to the advantage of backend development.
+We have utilized linting and usage of Prettier throughout.
 We included an extensive README-file (congratulations on reading this far).
 We have discussed, explained and referred to our most important choices and solutions in regards, but not limited to, components and API.
-We have also had reviews where a group member had the sole task of simplifying and structuring the code.
-Commenting the code is something the group as a whole will improve to the next iteration.
+Comments are now improved in the code.
+Regarding quality control, we have used coauthoring frequently and held code reviews as a team.

+### Testing Using Vitest

+In accordance to the project requirements we have set up testing of components using Vitest.
+In addition we have utilized Cypress for an automatic E2E testing which also tests the API.
+Regarding organization of Cypress, we decided to divide the testing into different parts to test different functions.
+Therefore, you will find cypress tests in different files.

+Run ‘npm test’ in terminal to run tests
+This will trigger testing using vitest using snapshot testing and functional component testing.
+Using react testing library and some functions from Jest and Chai.

+### E2E Test Coverage
+We included an automated end-2-end testing, which tests use of filters, intitial load, loading recipes in addition to a test of the API.
+All in accordance to the requirements.

-## The work of each developer
+## The Work of Each Developer

-This has been delivered as requested on BlackBoard.
+This has been delivered, as requested, on BlackBoard.